david20033/InstagramClone/README.md

 - Better desing
 - Much more...
 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Ensure to follow the coding standards and include appropriate tests.
 ## Acknowledgments
 Inspired by the functionalities of Instagram.